alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 ### GetParent

-Returns the parent of the AltUnity object on which it is called.
+Returns the parent of the object on which it is called.

 **_Parameters_**